 Following our second round of professional body reviews, we are now ready to consult publicly on the draft standards for the next group of professions which comprise chiropodists and podiatrists and prosthetists and orthotists.

-A consultation paper and draft standards for chiropodists and podiatrists is attached for the Committee's consideration, approval, and recommendation to Council.
+A consultation paper and draft standards for chiropodists and podiatrists is attached for the Council's consideration and approval.